home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 If the integration supports `zeroconf` or `ssdp`, these should be preferred over `dhcp` as it generally offers a better user experience.

-The following example has one matcher consisting of three items, all of which must match for discovery to happen by this config.
+The following example has three matchers consisting of two items, all of which must match for discovery to happen by this config.

 ```json
 {